 I cannot answer that yet.
-If I feel drawn to continue writing about Christie, Tremaine, Paul, and the residents of Barrington Bay, then I will do so without regret.
-Although there will most definitely be more, right now I have enough ideas to span a series of four or five books, the known working titles of which are as follows:
+Whenever I feel drawn to write about Remy, Tremaine, Paul, and the residents of Barrington Bay, then I will do so without regret.
+Although there will most definitely be more, right now I have written (or am in the process of revising) four books, the working titles of which are as follows:

 Not yet, but one is in the works!
 In the meantime, be sure to check back at this website for all sorts of promotional news.

 I have dedicated Facebook, Twitter, and Goodreads accounts ready for launch closer to the series' publication.
 In the meantime, be sure to visit this site's blog!